Wedding Dress Shopping: A Complete Guide

 Should I bring my mother or friends dress shopping?

 Bring 1–3 people whose taste you trust and whose opinions won't overwhelm you.
-Many brides bring their mother or maid of honour.
+Many brides bring their mother or maid of honor.
 Be honest with your companions about whose opinion matters most to you — and give yourself permission to go alone for at least one appointment if you want a pressure-free experience.

 What if I don't have 'the moment' when I try on a dress?